Properties of contact matrices induced by pairwise interactions in proteins: Discussion

-The condition for the lowest bound of energy, \Eq{\ref{eq: go-type-2}}, indicate that $\varepsilon_0$ in real proteins corresponds to a threshold of contact energy for a unit pair to tend to be in contact in the native structures.
-In principle, such a threshold for contact energy depends on the size of protein and protein architecture; it should be noted that many types of interactions in real proteins are missed in representing interactions by contact potentials.
+The condition for the lowest bound of energy, \Eq{\ref{eq: go-type-2}}, indicates that $\varepsilon_0$ in real proteins corresponds to a threshold of contact energy for a unit pair to tend to be in contact in the native structures.
+In principle, such a threshold for contact energy depends on the size of the protein and protein architecture; it should be noted that many types of interactions in real proteins are missed in representing interactions by contact potentials.
 The estimate of $e_0$ shown in \Fig{\ref{fig: mean_cos_cpe_epe_vs_e0_scc7.0_22}} is an estimate only for the present specific type of a contact potential.
-The important things are that the total contact energy is bounded by \Eq{\ref{eq: unreachable-lowest-bound-B}} with a constant term, and that the spectral relationships of \Eq{\ref{eq: best-optimum-singular-vectors}} and \Eq{\ref{eq: go-type-1B}} between $E$- and $C$-matrices are expected for the conformations of the lower bounds if $E$-matrix is decomposed with a constant term as shown in \Eq{\ref{eq: eigen-equation-for-E-matrix}}.
+The important things are that the total contact energy is bounded by \Eq{\ref{eq: unreachable-lowest-bound-B}} with a constant term, and that spectral relationships of \Eqs{\ref{eq: best-optimum-singular-vectors}} and \ref{eq: go-type-1B} between $E$ and $C$ matrices are expected for the conformations of the lower bounds if the $E$ matrix is decomposed with a constant term as shown in \Eq{\ref{eq: eigen-equation-for-E-matrix}}.

-Besides that, the spectral representation of $C$- and $E$-matrices reveals that pairwise residue-residue interactions, which depends only on the types of interacting amino acids but not on other residues in a protein, are insufficient and other interactions including residue connectivities and steric hindrance are needed to make native structures the unique lowest energy conformations.
+Besides that, the spectral representation of $C$ and $E$ matrices reveals that pairwise residue-residue interactions, which depends only on the types of interacting amino acids but not on other residues in a protein, are insufficient and other interactions including residue connectivities and steric hindrance are needed to make native structures unique lowest-energy conformations.